 Herpes is caused by the herpes simplex virus (HSV).
-It is spread through skin-to-skin contact - for example during vaginal, oral or anal sex.
-There is currently no cure for herpes, but it stays inactive most of the time.
+It's spread through skin-to-skin contact - for example during vaginal, oral or anal sex.
+The herpes simplex virus remains in the body for life, but it stays inactive most of the time.

 There are two types of herpes - HSV 1 and HSV 2 - which can enter the body through the delicate, moist skin of the mouth, penis, vagina and rectum.

 You can catch genital herpes through vaginal, anal or oral sex.